AnishDe12020/100-days-of-code/log.md

 **Today's Progress**: Tried writing a CLI with go, thinks errored out and I gave up.
 Tried recreating the same in rust and couldn't get things to work.
 Then initialized a new NextJS project for a new side project.
 Also explored Hasura

 **Thoughts:** Did a lot of things today.
 Hope to finish that cli tool some day or the other using go or rust

+### Day 10: 4th March, 2022, Friday

+**Today's Progress**: Finished [a pointer.gg tutorial on building a web3 forum](https://www.pointer.gg/tutorials/create-a-web3-forum-with-polygon/), explored more of Hasura, finished 2 lessons in the [Apollo Odyssey](https://odyssey.apollographql.com/) track (3 to go).

+**Thoughts:** GraphQL is awesome!
+Plan on working on my side project tomorrow.